-There are a number of different types of insurance that you have to consider getting when you own your own property, and the price of these each month can soon begin to add up.
-It is all to easy to assume that after years of no claiming that the policies are not really that important.
+There are several different types of insurance that you must consider getting when you own your own property, and the price of these each month can soon begin to add up.
+It is all too easy to assume that after years of no claiming that the policies are not really that important.

 There has been an increase in the amount of insurance everyone tries to sell you now.
 From mobile phone insurance, camera insurance right through to the more traditional buildings, contents and life insurance etc. When we bought our house it really pushed our budget to the limit once the interest rates increased.
 A new type of insurance emerged, that was to cover your water main from the street to your stop cock.
 A whole insurance policy for a piece of pipe, that in many cases is no more than 10 or 20 metres in length.
 With our budget being so tight, this is one of the insurance policies that we did not get…

-We don’t have any savings so I knew I had to fix it myself.
-I mean, it was just a bit of pipe right?
+We do not have any savings, so I knew I had to fix it myself.
+I mean, it was just a bit of pipe, right?
 To get to this pipe I had to destroy one of the kitchen units.
-The cost was already climbing; a new sink, taps, piping, kitchen unit and worktop. it was quite concerning.
+The cost was already climbing, a new sink, taps, piping, kitchen unit and worktop. it was quite concerning.

 Once we pulled out the basin the extent of the damage became all too clear.
 The water was much faster than anticipated.
-We mopped up as best as we could but the water just kept seeping out of the ground.
-We thought that it might just have built up but it just kept coming.
+We mopped up as best as we could, but the water just kept seeping out of the ground.
+We thought that it might just have built up, but it just kept coming.
 It was then that we realised that the leak was not the sink pipes, but the main feed to the house.
-We called the water company to be told that it was our problem; they just weren’t interested.
-We then spent hours trying to find a plumber that could actually assist us.
-It is surprising how many emergency plumbers can not fit you in for 2 weeks or more!
+We called the water company to be told that it was our problem; they just were not interested.
+We then spent hours trying to find a plumber that could assist us.
+It is surprising how many emergency plumbers cannot fit you in for 2 weeks or more!